-Welcome to the Upper School Summer Reading Guide for 2022.
-Here, you will find a list of the required and choice books for all English courses, AP World History, AP U.S. History, and AP Spanish, plus links so you can find out more about them, read reviews, make informed choices based on your interests and worldview, and, if you would like, order them right away.
-You will also find the code to each course's Google Classroom so you can access instructions and expectations for the activities/projects that are due by August 22nd.
+Welcome to the Upper School Summer Reading Guide for 2023.
+Here, you will find a list of the required and choice books for all English courses, plus links so you can find out more about each title, read reviews, make informed choices based on your interests and worldview, and, if you would like, order your summer texts right away.
+You will also find the code to each course's Google Classroom so you can access instructions and expectations for the assignments that are due by August 21, 8:00 AM.

-Please acquire your summer reading choices on your own, from wherever you like, at whatever price point you like (new or used, purchased or borrowed from a friend or the good ol' public library), in whatever medium you like-print, ebook (Kobo/Kindle/Overdrive's Libby or Sora), or audiobook (libro.fm/Audible/Overdrive's Libby or Sora).
-Unless a particular edition or translation is indicated, any copy will suffice.
-The links to Kenosha's Blue House Books are just for your reference.
+As a student in the Upper School, please acquire texts on your own (new or used, borrowed from a friend or your local library) and in whatever medium you prefer (print, ebook, or audiobook).
+Unless a particular edition or translation is indicated, any will suffice.
+The links to Boswell Books are for your reference.
+Read the instructions carefully so you know what is required and what is optional.